sunny525s/Regularization/README.md

   <img src="ensemble.png" width="500">
 </p>

 **Figure 8:** _Ensemble Methods.
-Combines predictions from multiple independently trained models to produce a final output, typically through averaging (for regression) or majority voting (for classification)._ [Abdelwahab et al., 2022, https://www.researchgate.net/figure/Ensemble-neural-network-architecture_fig4_361508509]
+Combines predictions from multiple independently trained models to produce a final output, typically through averaging (for regression) or majority voting (for classification)._ ([Abdelwahab et al., 2022](https://www.researchgate.net/figure/Ensemble-neural-network-architecture_fig4_361508509))

 - **Data-dependent regularizers:** In some cases, one might add a term to the loss that encodes some prior knowledge, e.g. encouraging smoothness of predictions or penalizing certain complexity in features.
 These are problem-specific but follow the same principle of constraining the solution space.

+While these regularization methods constrain model complexity directly, their effectiveness also depends on how they interact with optimization algorithms like Adam and SGD which we will cover next.

 ---